nondejus/AwesomeUnityCommunity/README.md

 * [TMP_RectVisualizer](https://github.com/baba-s/TMP_RectVisualizer "The size of Text and TextMesh Pro can be visualized on game screen.")
 * [uGUI-Hypertext](https://github.com/setchi/uGUI-Hypertext "Hypertext for uGUI.")
 * [Scatterplot_Standalone](https://github.com/PrinzEugn/Scatterplot_Standalone "3D scatterplot in Unity")
+* [NotchSolution](https://github.com/5argon/NotchSolution "A set of tools to fight with notched/cutout phones for Unity uGUI") - A set of tools to fight with notched/cutout phones for Unity uGUI
+* [iPhoneX Overlay](https://github.com/ianwaldrop/iPhoneX-overlay "Unity Editor utility which masks the game view with the shape of an iPhone X.") - Unity Editor utility which masks the game view with the shape of an iPhone X.
+* [unity-sprite-cutter](https://github.com/sabikku/unity-sprite-cutter "") - Simple solution for cutting sprites in runtime.

 ## Audio